 The port provides both open and covered storage; it has silos for grains at any time of need and maintains storage yards for containers, motors vehicles and general cargo.

 Marine crafts/navigation Aids

-The port is served with berthing tugs, pilots boats mooring boats and surveillance / patrol boat, water barge, and floating cranes.
+The port is served with berthing tugs, pilot boats mooring boats and surveillance / patrol boat.
 Moreover, there are navigation aids to facilitate movement of vessels in the port.
 These include; buoys, beacons, leading marks and light house.

 Container Handling Equipment

 Port terminals operates with Ship to Shore Gantry cranes (SSGs), Rubber Tyred Gantry cranes (RTGs) and Rail Mounted Gentry Crane (RMG), Gottwalds, highway trucks , folk lift trucks, Highway trailers, Terminal tractors and Trailers.

 The major equipment for handling general cargo are portal cranes, forklifts, tractors, trailers, grabs, hoppers, Bigging units, dump trucks, weighbridges, and conveyor belts.

 Tanzania Ports Authority (TPA) is implementing a number of major projects as outlined in the National Ports Master Plan (PMP).
 The study laid out long term strategy for Tanzanian Ports to create capacity for the expected demand.
 One of such projects is the Dar es Salaam Maritime Gateway Project (DMGP).